 Meat quality: Effects of feed, breed and environment on production of meat animals and their quality.
-Meat Quality-color, flavor, texture, Water-Holding Capacity (WHC), Emulsification capacity of meat muscle.
+Meat Quality-color, flavor, texture, Water-Holding Capacity (WHC), Emulsification capacity of meat Learning Outcomes: By the end of this unit, the student will be able to

-• Learn about muscle structure, chemical composition and physico-chemical properties of meat
+• Learn about muscle structure, chemical composition and physico-chemical properties of meat muscle.